jonreid/OCMockito/README.md

 assertThat([argument.value nameAtIndex:0], is(@"Jon"));
 ```

 Capturing arguments is especially handy for block arguments.
-You can capture a
-block, then invoke it within your test:
+Capture the
+argument, cast it to the block type, then invoke the block directly to simulate
+the ways it will be called by production code:

 ```obj-c
 HCArgumentCaptor *argument = [[HCArgumentCaptor alloc] init];